Otuzco: Transportation to Otuzco

 The 11/2 to 2 hour journey to Otuzco starts from the city of Trujillo, the capital of La Libertad.
 Transportation to Otuzco includes regular buses, Micros (Small buses) and colectivos (Cars with individual paying passengers).
 The transportation ranges from low cost, basic buses to reasonably priced modern buses.
 The quickest method of transportation is colectivos but these can sometimes be the most dangerous as they generally travel at a higher speed through the winding mountain roads.
 All companies operating services to Otuzco leave from Avenida Union, a main road approximately 5 kilometers from downtown Trujillo.
 Once travellers arrive at Avenida Union, they just need to choose the company that they wish to travel with.
 The road to Otuzco is a modern, asphalt road that is generally well maintained.

 Tourism

 Otuzco is a traditional mountain community.
 Unlike Cuzco, which has been transformed into a commercial tourist destination, Otuzco has remained relatively traditional with people still going about their daily lives as they have for generations.
 It is 73 kilometers from the city of Trujillo, accessible by bus for a day trip.
 There are also several hotels.

-The primary charm of Otuzco lies in the traditional lifestyles and customs of the people; people are dressed in their colorful traditional clothing, selling their wares in the streets and markets, coaxing their donkeys along the roads and trails in a town where the majority of the buildings are still built the way they have been for centuries.

 Otuzco is surrounded by mountains and gorges.